WesleyBryie/ChumBucket/wiki/megathread/reading_material_and_elearning.md

 * [Avaxhome](https://avxhm.se/) - E-learning material.
 Pair together [with this](https://www.reddit.com/r/Piracy/comments/d0rfpe/download_ebooks_on_avaxhome_for_free/) to download.

 * [online-courses.club](https://online-courses.club/) - Online courses, including a lot of CGPersia content

+See also: [General Sites and Search Engines](https://www.reddit.com/r/Piracy/wiki/megathread/general_sites_and_search_engines).
+Many popular torrent indexers have courses available, such as Rutracker and 1337x.to

 &nbsp;